JakaCobot/JakaCobot.github.io/docs/en/guide/addOn/environment.md

 ## Installing the AddOn Suite

 ::: tip Please Note:
-Apps and controllers with versions that are too low cannot support AddOn functionality.
+Apps and controllers that are not updated cannot support the AddOn function.
 :::
-After setting up the virtual machine, you need to upgrade the App and controller to the corresponding compatible versions before installing the AddOn Suite to enable AddOn development.
+After setting up the virtual machine, you need to upgrade the App and controller to the compatible versions before the AddOn development.

 ### Step One: Install JAKA App

-In the APP folder of the AddOn development environment package, find the installation package and follow the prompts to complete the installation of the App.
+In the APP folder of the AddOn development environment package, find the installation package and follow the guide to complete the installation of the App.

 During the installation process, be sure to grant network permissions.